hydroper/as3parser/compiler/crates/parser/README.md

 > **NOTICE:** Only the tokenizer of this crate is done.
 The rest is a work-in-progress.

-An ActionScript 3 parser and symbol solver written in the Rust language.
+An ActionScript 3 parser and verifier written in the Rust language.